Who are the People on the New Zealand Banknotes?

-A New Zealand politician, Sir Apirana Ngata (1874-1950) was influential in improving the social and economical conditions for the Maori people.
+A New Zealand politician, Sir Apirana Ngata (1874-1950) was influential in improving the social and economic conditions for the Maori people.
 He was the Minister of Maori Affairs.
 Ngata pushed for the growth of equal education for Maori, have them participate in European sports, and to help undeveloped Maori lands into production.
-Ngata was the first Maori to get an New Zealand university degree.
+Ngata was the first Maori to get a New Zealand university degree.

 New Zealand is rich in Maori culture, which is well worth experiencing for yourself by checking out cultural performances and visiting maraes.
 Find out more in 10 Places to Experience Maori Culture in New Zealand.

 For more about New Zealand’s history, see The Maori History in New Zealand.

 NZ$100 – Ernest Rutherford